Ivo-Evans/notes/python/oprators-and-logic.md

 - Slice a nonunclusive range with a colon: `'abcdef'[2:4] # 'cd'`
 - Slice from beginning or end by omitting one term:  `'abcdef'[:4] # 'abcd'`, `'abcdef'[2:] # 'cdef'`
 - You can combine range slicing with negative indexing: `'abcdef'[1:-1] # 'bcde'`, `'abcdef'[4:-4] # ''`, `'abcdef'[-4:4] # 'cd'`
+- You can combine start and end defaults to make a shallow copy with `[:]`

 #### Range slicing with a stride
 - You can add a _third_ term, which is the stride: